FirstPersonNetwork/ostc-fpp-rs/README.md

 lkmv -p profile-1 status
 ```

+When successful, it displays

+- The tool version.
-It displays the tool version, along with the DIDs configured, and whether your Community DID is resolvable.
+- Your Community DIDs, and whether your Community DID is resolvable.
+- Configured keys for authentication, encryption, and signing related to the Community and Relationship DIDs.
+- List of requested and established relationships.
+- Connectivity to the configured DIDComm mediator for sending private messages, such as Relationship and VRC requests.

 ## LKMV Commands